digitalbazaar/bedrock/README.md

 ## Overview

-Bedrock is a modular Web application framework designed to help keep code well-organized, secure, and to allow an ecosystem to grow without unnecessary hindrance.
+Bedrock® is a modular Web application framework designed to help keep code well-organized, secure, and to allow an ecosystem to grow without unnecessary hindrance.
 Bedrock provides a powerful configuration system, an event-based API, Linked Data-capabilities, securely integrated modules, and testing capabilities